jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Sweet/3 Kuliches (classic, chocolate, red velvet).md

 9. Give this one a break.

 **Red velvet version**:
-6.

-7. Let it ferment until it doubles in size (presumably 5-8 hours).
+6. After the break, add inverted sugar/honey, sugar, vanilla sugar.
+7. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
+8. When the dough looks smooth again
+9. If the dough isn't soft enough, add a bit of cold water.
+10. Give this one a break.

+**Chocolate version**
+5. After the break, add inverted sugar/honey, sugar, vanilla sugar.
+6. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
+7. When the dough looks smooth again
+8. If the dough isn't soft enough, add a bit of cold water.
+9. Give this one a break.

+---

+### Stage 3

+**Classic version**, **Red velvet version**, **Chocolate version**
+	Add the inclusions by laminating the dough.
+Place into a sealable container for 5-8 hours at 25-26C until doubled.

+---

+### Stage 4

+**Classic version**, **Red velvet version**, **Chocolate version**
-8. [[How much dough goes into the mold||Divide]] into pieces based on your molds, COVER and wait until there's about 3 cm left to the top (about 6 hours) and start preheating the oven to 180C fan.
-Assess with the [[Poke test]] as usual, the dough should be soft and leave a small indent (not restoring completely or doing so very slowly).
+12. [[How much dough goes into the mold||Divide]] and preshape.
+Rest for 30 minutes.
+13. Shape.
+Put into the molds.
+COVER!
+Proof for 5-8 hours at 25-26C or until passes the [[poke test]] and almost risen to the edges.
+The dough should be soft and leave a small indent (not restoring completely or doing so very slowly).
-9. Bake at 180C for about 30 min until the top is golden brown.
+14. Bake at 180C fan for about 30 min until the top is golden brown.
 If the oven is overcrowded, reduce the heat or bake without fan.

 ---